Saturday, November 15, 2025

 Startled by what the sages had done, the king stepped back, exclaiming, "Oh, my God!
 What is this?
 You are erudite ascetics, who deserve to be worshipped by the entire world.
 How can you prostrate before me!"

 "Oh, king!
 A king who rules in such a way that his sceptre always remains straight, deserves to be worshipped by the entire world.
-We only worshipped you on behalf of the entire world" said Pungava.
+We worshipped you on behalf of the entire world" said Pungava.

 "Your Majesty!
 The ancient epic Tholkappiyam says, 'The wise men represent the world.'
 These noble men paying their obeisance to you amounts to the whole world paying its obeisance to you" said Amaruvi, the Minister.